pagopa/bs-utils/README.md

 - Payment Instruments

 ### Check-Iban

 This service lets the client retrieve the account holder validation for a specific fiscal code.

-_TBD_

-### Payment Instruments
+### Search Payment Instruments ( SPI service)

 This service lets the client retrieve the payment instruments for a specific fiscal code.

-Banking Services platform ( named BS ) provides the search payment instruments service.
-BS is connected to many `card services` in order to enquiring , each service search The Services inq
+It has two operations :

-This endpoint lets the user retrieve the payment instruments for a specific fiscal code.
+- [POST] _searchPaymentInstrumentsUsingPOST_ : this operation search payment instruments for a specific fiscal code, it returns a complete list or a _request-id_
+- [GET] _searchPaymentInstrumentsUsingGET_ : this operations retrieve a search results by its _request-id_

+for North API, see documentation [here](north-api/pagopa_swagger_SPI.json)

+for South API, see documentation _TBD_